Ms Cornelia Koch

 Faculty of Arts, Business, Law and Economics

 Cornelia is an Education Specialist and a Member of the Adelaide Education Academy.
 She has won teaching prizes at national, university and faculty level.
 She contributes to the scholarship of learning and teaching through conference presentations and publications.
-Currently she focusses on work-integrated learning through internship courses, inquiry based learning and the flipped classroom methodology.
+Currently she focusses on involving students in public advocacy on contemporary issues and work-integrated learning through internship courses.

 Cornelia's research interests are in public law, particularly constitutional law and human rights, and comparative law.
 Much of her research is on issues related to human rights and currently she is pursuing projects on children's right to bodily integrity and autonomy.
 In this research she looks at how the law engages with male and female circumcision as well as genital surgery on children with an intersex variation.